-As a result of changes between actual payments for medical services and estimated amounts in previous years, claims expenses decreased by \$447,691 and \$1,717,926 for the years ended December 31, 2021 and 2020, respectively.
-Management believes the decrease in estimated prior years' claims expenses is largely a result of lower-than-expected adverse health care claims expense in 2021 and larger-than-expected adverse health care claims expense in 2020.
+As a result of changes between actual payments for medical services and estimated amounts in previous years, claims expenses decreased by \$8,444,124 and \$447,691 for the years ended December 31, 2022 and 2021, respectively.
+Management believes the decrease in estimated prior years' claims expenses is largely a result of lower-than-expected adverse health care claims expense in both 2022 and 2021.
+Changes in estimates in prior year decreased as a result of favorable development.